-- Time the new card with the purchases in life – eg. if one knows that s/he is going to book flight tickets in next 3 months, apply for a new card, use that card and meet its minimum spending to get the bonus (usually the card bonus will be a more lucrative proposition that the rewards earned in the first year of owning the card).
+- Time the new card with the purchases in life – eg. if one knows that s/he is going to book flight tickets in the next 3 months, apply for a new card, use that card and meet its minimum spending to get the bonus (usually the card bonus will be a more lucrative proposition that the rewards earned in the first year of owning the card).

 - Cards paying points (which cannot be redeemed for cash) usually have better rewards.

 - I have never owned a discover or diners club card not because I don’t want to but because I have never found one with a good value proposition.

 - Track credit rating using creditsesame.com, creditkarma.com, or wallethub.com – these are non-FICO ratings but are highly correlated to FICO score (at least that’s what they claim).
-Barclays provides its credit card holders with real FICO score for free.
-Discover now provides free FICO credit score for everyone.
+Barclays provides its credit card holders with real FICO scores for free.
+Discover now provides free FICO credit scores for every one.

 Now a list of some good cards

 - Bank of America Visa Cash rewards – 3.3% cash back on gas.

-- Chase Freedom Visa – 5 points back on different categories every quarter (each point is worth at least 1 cent of cash, it can be redeemed for goods at a higher multiple).
+- Chase Freedom Visa – 5 points back on different categories every quarter (each point is worth at least 1 cent of the cash, it can be redeemed for goods at a higher multiple).

 - American Express Blue Cash every day – 3% cash back at supermarkets (including Walmart).

 - Capital One QuickSilver Visa Cash Rewards – 1.5% cash back on everything, no foreign transaction fee (the only such card in this list).

-This list is by no means an exhaustive, it is just a collection of good cards which I have owned/own at some point, Wallaby Boost is probably the best-automated tool for recommendations.
+This list is by no means exhaustive, it is just a collection of good cards which I have owned/own at some point.